philip-papasavvas/src/README.md

 ## Stationarity
 module: *stationarity.py*
-- Module with theory and explanation investigating time-series of securites, by computing daily returns assess if returns are stationary
+- Module with theory and explanation investigating time-series of securites.
+Computes daily returns to assess if returns are stationary
 - Augmented Dickey Fuller (ADF) test for unit roots, with null hypothesis, h<sub>0</sub> : &alpha; = 0.05, of non-stationarity.
 Compute p-values for given threshold, default &alpha; = 0.05.